Meditation isn’t enough, okay?

 Let’s return again to our example of meditation.

-Meditation is often paraded and touted as the cure to all our ills, and while it most certainly has profound benefits, it is limited without some kind of accompanying psychological work.
+Meditation is often paraded and touted as the cure to all our ills, and while it most certainly has profound benefits, it is severely limited in scope without some kind of accompanying psychological work.

 As renowned Buddhist meditation teacher Jack Kornfield writes,